scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 For scientific collaboration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the D-Lab, and more generally in “Data Science” initiatives across campus, we encounter increasing numbers of researchers who wish to borrow techniques from other researchers.
 These researchers often come from different domains with different standards for tools.
-These would-be collaborators are increasingly moving towards open-source tools – often developed in Python or R – which already dramatically reduces financial barriers to collaboration (it remains the case that more are concerned with monetary cost than access to source code).
+These would-be collaborators are increasingly moving towards open-source tools – often developed in Python or R – which already dramatically reduces financial barriers to collaboration.

 The current situation, however, results in chaos, misery, and the gnashing of teeth.
 It is common to encounter a researcher with three or more python distributions installed on their machine, and this user will have no idea how to manage their command-line path, or which packages are installed where.
 In particularly pathological cases, pip will install packages to an otherwise inactive python distribution.
 These nascent scientific coders will have at various points had a working system for a particular task, and often arrive in a state in which nothing seems to work.
 A standard environment can eliminate this confusion, and if needed, isolate environments that serve different projects.
 Snapshots of working systems would provide even more resilience of the continued functioning of already running projects.
 And critically, we don’t want to disrupt the already productive environments that these researchers are using!